artcastellanos/artcastellanos.github.io/menu/publications.md

 * [Quantum communication complexity of distribution testing](https://www.rintonpress.com/journals/doi/QIC21.15-16-1.html)
   A.Belovs, A. Castellanos, F. Le Gall, G. Malod, and A. A. Sherstov, *Quantum Information and Computation*

+## Having reviewed submissions from:
+- Computational Statistics & Data Analysis journal
+- Journal of Statistical Planning and Inference
+- Journal of Machine Learning Research